The Ultimate Guide to the Best DJ Setups in 2026 for any Budget!

 Watch the video below and learn some impressive DJ techniques for beginners on the FLX4!

-• Smart FX and mixing features are useful for creating unique-sounding mixes and transitions
+• Smart FX and mixing features help create polished transitions quickly

 If you want to grow your confidence in DJing with FLX4 and learn to use it to its full potential, check out our dedicated Beginner and Pro courses.